christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Copy surpression in later layers operates in the unembedding space of the model.
 Consider an induction head that's tracking the belief state.
 Suppose the model processes the sentence: `John put the cat on the basket`, and the current token is `the`.
 The induction head predicts "basket" as the next token based on the context.
 This prediction is written to the residual stream and will be mapped to the logits for the final output.
 However, before the model commits to this prediction, the copy suppression mechanism kicks in.
 It performs post-processing on the logits by suppressing any outputs that have been previously seen but aren't relevant to the current context established by the induction head.

 Essentially, while some heads focus on specific tasks—like predicting the next word based on the context of previous next word predictors—other heads monitor the earlier predictions and adjust them, ensuring the model doesn't over-rely on copying tokens that aren't contextually appropriate.
 The degree of copy suppression is influenced by how much attention the model pays to the tokens it's considering copying.
 This aligns with the iterative nature of LLMs.
 They refine their predictions layer by layer, with each layer building upon the representations from the previous ones as information flows toward the final layers.
-There's a lot more we do not know about these heads and they probably have more complex circuitry that describes when it is good to copy surpress information and when it is bad.
+There's a lot more we do not know about these heads and they probably have more complex circuitry that describes when it is good to surpress information and when it is bad.

 <br>

 ## So What?
 <sub>[↑](#top)</sub>

 There are key interactions and patterns that we can see backed by qualitative evidence.

 Circuit components have complementary timing in the way they activate across the sequence.
 The location state activates early, nsubj-1 and nsubj-2 states activate more strongly in middle and later layers, showing a clear temporal progression of information processing.

-Circuit components complement each other during belief processing.
+Components complement each other during belief processing.
 Belief states and inhibition head clusters show complementary patterns; one tracks beliefs, and the other tracks what's not believed.

-Circuit components are processed sequentially.
+Components are processed sequentially.
 Previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at end.

+From the perspective of this task, copy suppression helps the model maintain separate representations between what is actually true (reality) and what is believed to be true (beliefs), and this has several implications for AI alignment.
+Because the model has learned to maintain distinct representations and track multiple potentially conflicting "versions of reality," this hints at a capability for nuanced reasoning—understanding different perspectives, and even lying.
+Investigating inhibition and suppression mechanisms is crucial for understanding how models might deceive, but these same capabilities could be incredibly useful for alignment research.
+For example, they could help with:

+-Value learning: Separating "is" from "ought" to reason about values.
+-Goal preservation: Keeping different types of goals or beliefs separate and coherent.
+-Corrigibility: Distinguishing human beliefs from reality, and recognizing the gap between "what is" and "what should be."

+These insights could improve alignment techniques and safeguard against belief corruption.
+But this also raises key questions: how reliable is this mechanism for alignment?
+Can it scale to more complex belief systems? -What are the failure modes, especially in edge cases?
+These are exactly the kinds of questions we need to answer to make progress on robust alignment.

 Each component serves a specific role at different points in the sequence.
 The timing and strength of the activations suggest a well organized circuit that tracks states, actions, beliefs using linguistic elements throughout the narrative.